Guy-L/GdxGame-SocketHTML-Demo/README.md

 # What's Included
 ### The Basics:
 * *core/src/com/mygdx/game/* **MyGdxGame**
-    * The classic LibGDX main game class. <br>You'll find ~~helpful comments~~ *(soon)* and code very similar what you got following the tutorial.
+    * The classic LibGDX main game class. <br>You'll find ~~helpful comments~~ *(60% done)* and code very similar to what you got while following the tutorial.
 I invite you to take a good, long look at the syntax of the Socket object you will interact with, as there are some slight differences.
      Featured events: *"connect"*, *"socketID"*, and a bonus *"pong"* event further showcasing how to retrieve sent data.